“…an innovative but proven approach that can reduce empty shops numbers in your place and improve its mix of use types…”

 + Audit – list your existing vacant units and any that might soon become so, and assess any business type gaps in your town or city centre mix to identify what would be good additions.

-+ Engage – build and maintain strong relationships with agents and landlords as well as existing businesses so that you understand the back story of each vacant unit, and become a trusted point of contact to get updates when there are changes.
++ Engage – build and maintain strong relationships with agents and landlords as well as existing businesses so that you understand the back story of each vacant unit and its barriers to letting, and become a trusted point of contact to get updates when there are changes.

 + Encourage – the lettings process both via agents and landlords, and would-be occupiers, especially those on the target list, including ‘meanwhile…’ use* where that can help, and establish a role as a go-to for businesses looking to establish a presence in your place.

 + Promote – use your social media outputs (and traditional media where available and supportive) to share positive updates on progress with your communities, the property sector, existing businesses and would-be occupiers.

 “You have done a great job Iain in keeping this on the agenda and inspiring others.
 We have to keep believing.” from Twitter

 * help reduce the number of vacant units in your town or city centre,

 * improve the mix of business types, and

 * tackle the negative impact on the look and perception of your place that empty shops can have on residents, potential visitors and would-be occupiers.

 * a better understanding of the real story behind your headline vacancy rate, and